ShunyaMishina/rsschool-cv/CV.md

 I've just started learning frontend.
 However, I will make every effort to become a high-level specialist.
-I will work hard on the project.
+I also have experience in Talent Acquisition sphere.

+**Career objective:**

+To be associated with a reputed, progressive, and a value-driven organization that gives me scope to improve my knowledge, growth chart and give me valuable work experience.

 Tech skills:
 =======